My first significant experience with Yoga was almost 22 years ago.

 I love sharing my knowledge, as a teacher there is a tremendous responsibility to show up fully and honestly, letting go of preconceptions, while simultaneously observing patterns and drawing new conclusions.
 Trusting the process.
 Beneath it all we always remain students: practicing, studying, experimenting, relearning, and then practicing some more.

 Yoga should not be merely a system of physical exercise.
-I do emphasize the philosophical aspects of yoga in my classes, the paramount role that the mind plays in hatha yoga, and also it is essential to demonstrate how to elevate the practices of Hatha to an inner spiritual experience.
+I do emphasize the philosophical aspects of yoga in my classes, the eminent role that the mind plays in hatha yoga, and also it is essential to demonstrate how to elevate the practices of Hatha to an inner spiritual experience.

 My classes feature creatively sequenced classes with props, rather static asanas, and anatomical precision.